-Toronto’s drug laws have been changing since the legalization of marijuana.
+Toronto’s drug laws have been changing since the legalization of marijuana, but how police identify grow ops has not changed much.
 Pardons for marijuana possession allow some people to clear their criminal records.
 For other offences, like drug cultivation, selling to minors, and DUI offences, the sentencing for marijuana charges is more severe.

 Although Toronto residents can now grow up to 4 plants (per household, not per person), there are strict regulations on the production.
 The plants can only be grown indoors and for personal use.
 Any production intended for distribution or beyond the legal limit can result in drug cultivation offences, which carry severe sentences.